 The corporation shall pay toward the expenses to the NACAA annual meeting, of the following individuals:

-1) Five (5) Directors or voting delegates to the NACAA Annual Meeting;
+1) Up to five (5) Directors or voting delegates to the NACAA Annual Meeting;

 2) The Distinguished Service awardees;

 3) The Search for Excellence National Winner and National Finalist awardees; and

 4) The Achievement awardee(s).

 The corporation agrees to cover the first $350.00 in costs of any of the aforementioned individuals going to the National Annual Meeting of the year they receive such a distinction.
 First Time attendees to the NACAA Annual Meeting are eligible for a free reduction from NACAA if attending with less than five years of service as of March 15 of the meeting year.
 KACAA members that are first timers are also eligible for a travel stipend from KACAA.
 Only one stipend allowed per attendee per year.

 The accounts of the Treasurer must be audited annually by a special committee appointed by the President.
 This is to occur prior to the annual meeting.

 Upon dissolution of the Ag Agents, the assets of the Ag Agents remaining after payment of all debts and expenses of dissolution shall be distributed, transferred, conveyed and delivered to an organization qualifying as a Section 501(c)(3) exempt organization.
 Such a successor organization to receive any remaining funds of the Ag Agents shall be selected by the membership of this corporation.